Lately, you can find articles about church liturgy and related topics. I am happy about that for sometimes truly scandalous things happen.

 Would you believe that recently people in my church laughed out loud during the service?
 I want to publish this scandal worldwide in the hope that my readers will join me in grieving over this.
 That would already be somewhat of a victory.

 As he is an elder, his turn came up for visiting the young men’s society as a delegate of consistory.
 He attended the annual meeting of the club and was expected to say a few words.
-He strayed from his topic and found a chance to address his favourite topic, singing.
+He strayed from his subject and found a chance to address his favourite topic, singing.
 Seizing the opportunity, he held forth on how the word “Selah” means “stop.”

 Since that time he has had the nickname “Selah”—especially among the more flippant part of the congregation.
 People would say that the greengrocer’s horse would stop immediately as soon as its master ordered “Selah!”